Matchings in hypercubes extend to long cycles: Introduction

 Clearly, if a matching~$M$ of~$K(Q_d)$ is extendable to a Hamilton cycle, then $M$ has the same number of vertices of each parity.
 Note that every matching of~$B(Q_d)$ satisfies this condition, where~$B(Q_d)$ is the complete bipartite graph obtained from~$Q_d$ by adding all edges between vertices of opposite parity.
 However, Dvo\v{r}\'{a}k and Fink~\cite{MR3891930} showed that this condition is not sufficient, by constructing a matching of~$B(Q_d)$ for $d \ge 9$ which cannot be extended to a Hamilton cycle, nor a cycle factor.

-To prove Theorem~\ref{thm:cycle} inductively, we will need the following theorem, which yields a cycle that extends a given matching but also avoids one `forbidden' vertex~$z$, i.e., avoiding~$z$ is an additional constraint imposed on the cycle.
+To prove Theorem~\ref{thm:cycle} inductively, we use the following auxiliary theorem, which yields a cycle that extends a given matching but also avoids one `forbidden' vertex~$z$, i.e., avoiding~$z$ is an additional constraint imposed on the cycle.
 Using that $Q_d$ is vertex-transitive, we may assume w.l.o.g.\ that the forbidden vertex is $z=\emptyset$.
-The following theorem requires some additional conditions, and to state them we need to introduce some notation; see Figure~\ref{fig:layer}~(a): We split $Q_d$ in a \defi{direction}~$i \in [d]$ into subgraphs~$Q^i_0$ and $Q^i_1$, where $Q^i_1$ is the subgraph induced by vertices of~$Q_d$ containing~$i$ and $Q^i_0$ is the subgraph induced by vertices of~$Q_d$ not containing~$i$.
+The following theorem requires some additional conditions, and to state them we need to introduce some notation: We split $Q_d$ in a \defi{direction}~$i \in [d]$ into subgraphs~$Q^i_0$ and $Q^i_1$, where $Q^i_1$ is the subgraph induced by vertices of~$Q_d$ containing~$i$ and $Q^i_0$ is the subgraph induced by vertices of~$Q_d$ not containing~$i$.
 Note that $z \in V(Q^i_0)$ for every $i \in [d]$.
 The set of edges of~$Q_d$ that have one end vertex in~$Q^i_0$ and the other in~$Q^i_1$ is called a \defi{layer} in direction~$i$.
 This set splits into two equal-sized sets of edges, depending on the parity of their end vertices in~$Q^i_0$, and we refer to each of these two sets of edges as a \defi{half-layer}.
+In this way, all $d2^{d-1}$ edges of~$Q_d$ are partitioned into $d$ many layers each of cardinality~$2^{d-1}$, or $2d$ many half-layers, each of cardinality~$2^{d-2}$.

 \begin{theorem} Let $d \ge 5$.
-A matching~$M$ of $K(Q_d)$ that avoids $z=\emptyset$ can be extended to a cycle that avoids~$z$ if and only it satisfies the following condition: \begin{itemize}[leftmargin=6mm, noitemsep, topsep=1pt plus 1pt] \item[\propH{}] for every $i \in [d]$, if $M$ contains a half-layer in direction~$i$, then there is a vertex~$u\in V(Q^i_0) \setminus \{z\}$ that is avoided by~$M$. \end{itemize} \end{theorem}
+A matching~$M$ of $K(Q_d)$ that avoids $z=\emptyset$ can be extended to a cycle that avoids~$z$ if and only if it satisfies the following condition: \begin{itemize}[leftmargin=6mm, noitemsep, topsep=1pt plus 1pt] \item[\propH{}] for every $i \in [d]$, if $M$ contains a half-layer in direction~$i$, then there is a vertex~$u\in V(Q^i_0) \setminus\{z\}$ that is avoided by~$M$. \end{itemize} \end{theorem}

-We remark that the statement of Theorem~\ref{thm:forbidden} is false for $d=4$, and all counterexamples are listed in~\cite{MR3830138}.
+We remark that the statement of Theorem~\ref{thm:forbidden} is true for $d=2$ and~$d=3$, but false for $d=4$, and all counterexamples can be seen in~\cite[Figs.~7--9]{MR3830138}.

 In the following we will repeatedly refer to the condition on~$M$ stated in Theorem~\ref{thm:forbidden} as \defi{property~\propH{}}.
 Note that this property depends on~$Q_d$, $M$ and~$z$, but for simplicity we do not make this dependence explicit, as the context should always be clear later when we apply the theorem to subcubes~$Q^i_0$ and~$Q^i_1$ for some~$i\in[d]$, certain matchings in those subcubes, and certain vertices to avoid in them.
 Note that the vertex~$u$ must have the same (even) parity as~$z$, as all vertices in~$Q^i_0$ of the opposite (odd) parity are covered by the half-layer.